 I am becoming an expert on all types of rugs.
 Not by choice but because my house is so cold that I really want a rug in every room.
 I don’t seem to be able to stop myself from buying rugs.
 I love how they can transform a room.

 I was looking for a rug for my kitchen.
 In my last house I had a rubber mat-type runner in front of the sink.
 I liked it because it was washable and I didn’t have to worry if it got dirty.

 In my new house I was looking for the same benefits, but I wanted a rug.
 Being a research junkie I started looking for advice on the best type of rug to put in front of a kitchen sink.
 That’s a messy area in most houses.
 I ended up with a cotton rug.
 Cotton rugs work great in certain rooms and not as great in others.

 Cotton Rug Pros

-1.)
-This is a biggie, they are really inexpensive for the most part, so they might be the best choice if you are on a budget.
+This is a big advantage.
+Cotton rugs are really inexpensive, for the most part, so they might be the best choice if you are on a budget.
 This isn’t the case for Annie Selkie.
 Her cotton rugs are drool-worthy, but they aren’t cheap.
 Most cotton rugs less than $100.
 The low price point means that you can buy a cotton rug in a more trendy color or pattern and not worry if it’s out of style in a year or two.

-3.)
 Cotton rugs are reversible.
 If your rug gets heavy use this is definitely an advantage.
 I shouldn’t admit to this, but when my rug is dirty I often turn it over until the other side looks dirty too.
 If you have a spill that doesn’t wash out you can also take advantage of the flip factor.